-Mr. Wong Chi Bor (黃志波), aged 55, is the executive Director of the Company.
+Mr. Wong Chi Bor (黃志波), aged 56, is the executive Director of the Company.
 He was first appointed as a Director on 23 February 2017 and was redesignated as an executive Director on 5 December 2017.
 Mr. CB Wong attended secondary school education in Hong Kong.
 He joined the Group as a technical director in 1991.
 Mr. CB Wong is responsible for the design and provision of the audio-visual services which are specifically tailored-made for our customers.
 He is also responsible for providing technical advice and supervision to the technical staff members of the Group.
 After he joined the Group, Mr. CB Wong has led the Group to provide services to major projects, including beauty competitions, concerts, award ceremonies and international congresses.
 He has over 25 years of experience in this industry.

-Mr. CB Wong is the brother of Mr. MP Wong and Mr. HP Wong, who are also the executive Directors of the Company, and is the uncle of Mr. HH Wong, who is the Marketing Manager of the Group.
+Mr. CB Wong is the brother of Mr. MP Wong, who is also the executive Director of the Company, and is the uncle of Mr. HH Wong, who is the Deputy Marketing Director of the Group.